Tap here to get 5 Secrets to Stress Free Dinners

 That said, I do not judge kitchen short cuts at all.
 And to be fair, it is your dinner to eat, not mine.
 So if having to use block cheese holds you back from making this, by all means, buy the bag!

-Make Ahead or Freeze these Enchiladas
+Make Ahead or Freezing Enchiladas

 That is right, my friends!
 You can make these guys ahead of time!